Masjid Bilal Unveils A New Minaret

 The project, located at the intersection of Central Avenue and Martin Luther King Blvd, has shown tremendous progress since construction began in 2019.
-Upon completion, the facility will encompass an entire city block and feature a beautiful 65 foot-tall minaret.
+Upon completion, the facility will encompass an entire city block.
+It's beautiful new is the tallest in California at 73 feet-tall.

 "We pay as we go," says Imam Abdul Karim Hasan, the community's long-time religious leader.
 "Allah has blessed us with some very hard-working and sincere people who have been very diligent in helping us raise funds to continue building."

 Ahmed Radwan, who is chairman of Masjid Bilal's Fundraising Committee, has helped lead the fundraising effort.
 Working with local businessman Hesham Sitita, the two have dedicated themselves to seeing this historic project through completion.

 "This is one the oldest (Muslim community) in California," said Radwan.
 "What we are doing is building a masjid from the ground up—with a minaret, you will be able to see from a long distance.
 We are aiming to open in the month of Ramadan.
 Can we do it?
 Yes, we can.
 If we put our hands together, Insha Allah, we can get it done."

 "Every week, we have progress.
-The progress is unbelievable," stated Sitita, who has been instrumental in constructing the minaret and raising money for the project.
+The progress is unbelievable," stated Hesham Sitita, who was instrumental in building the minaret.

 "We're in the heart of Los Angeles, one mile from downtown.
 We have a landmark here.
 If you can come by, stop and visit us," he added

 Masjid Bilal Islamic Center will be the first Masjid built in true Los Angeles, for more than two decades and the first of the new millennium.
 It will also include a sprawling community center to serve the entire community.

 "Remember this, we are not just talking about a Masjid, we're talking about a community center," added Imam Hasan.